ilsed/Orders/README.md

 All information is shown in the orders.

 ## Story 7
-As an administrator I can update the price of an individual item.
+As an administrator I can update all the fields of an individual item.

-Make sure you can reorder an order with an id.

 ## Story 8
 As an administrator user I can view all customers.